ghoulmann/cs-curriculum/year_2.rst

 * Narrate the development of computing technology from vaccuum tubes through mainframes to parallel and cloud computing;
 * Articulate the relationships between science, technology, and science-fiction literature.
 * Plan and develop a solution that relies on an API
+* Cultivate and practice a daily news habit to keep informed of current events in science, technology, engineering, mathematics [bemedialiterate.com]

 *Level 5*